thenileshmishra/First-Principal-of-Computer-Vision---Notes/Image_Formation_Sensing_Binary.md

 Only objects at the focus distance are perfectly sharp.
 Objects closer or farther away become increasingly blurred.

+When a lens focuses on one specific distance, light rays from that distance converge perfectly into a point on the sensor → sharp.

+Light rays from any other distance don't converge perfectly — they spread into a small blurry disc instead of a point.
+This disc is called the circle of confusion.

+- Small disc —> still looks sharp yo your eye
+- Big disc —> looks blurry

+Depth of field is just: "how far can an object be from the focus point before its circule of confusion gets too big and noticeably blurry?"

 ### Hyperfocal Distance

 The **hyperfocal distance** is the focus distance that maximizes depth of field.